Terminal-2 icon

 If you cannot charge the shopper for their purchase, you can put the card alias on the not-allowed list in your system to prevent the card from being used to enter the store again.

-• Set up webhooks.
-You will need to rely on webhooks to know if the capture succeeded.
-If you use asynchronous authorization adjustment, you will also need to rely on webhooks for the authorization adjustment result.
+Note that in the autonomous store flow, you need to rely on webhooks to know if the capture succeeded.
+If you use asynchronous authorization adjustment, you also need to rely on webhooks for the authorization adjustment result.

-Also be aware that you need to implement logic on your end, for example how to trigger card acquisition requests on the terminal, open the doors, or calculate the amount when you make an authorization adjustment.
+Also note that you need to implement logic on your end, for example how to trigger card acquisition requests on the terminal, open the doors, or calculate the amount when you make an authorization adjustment.

 In your back-end, implement a trigger for the card acquisition request on the terminal to prompt the shopper to present a card.
 From the response, you can take certain details such as the card alias to determine if the shopper should be let in.